Academic Year Undergraduate Research Award (AYURA)

 • Student wages/stipends.
 Room and board will only be funded as part of a travel-based research proposals.

 Funds will be disbursed directly to the student as an award and is considered taxable income.
+You will be asked to submit itemized receipts to the OUR to verify expenses.
 For international students, the tax burden can be substantial (up to 30%) and taken upfront; effectively, you’ll only be able to use part of the award towards your project.
 Taxes are not an allowable budget item.

 Award Recipient Expectations